TianqiCS/AIChatLib-Fabric/README.md

 - Note, a longer prompt/message/chat history will result in a longer response time and **higher API token usage**.

 ## Configuration
+This [document](assets/configuration.md) explains how to configure AIChatLib to utilize GPT API.

 ## Dependencies
 - Minecraft 1.20.2